1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Nobody was thinking about RMDs at Woodstock.

-If your 70th birthday falls between January 1 and June 30, you'll turn 70 1/2 in 2016 and you must take your first required distribution from your traditional IRAs.
-If your birthday is July 1 or later, your first RMD will come in 2017.
+If your 70th birthday falls between January 1 and June 30, you'll turn 70 1/2 in that same year and must take your first required distribution from your traditional IRAs.
+If your birthday is July 1 or later, your first RMD will come in the following year.
 Generally, you must take RMDs by December 31, but first-timers can wait to take their initial payout until as late as April 1 of the following year.
-So if you reach 70 1/2 in 2016, you can postpone your first withdrawal until 2017.
-But doing so means you'll have to take two distributions in 2017.
+So if you reached 70 1/2 in 2017, you can postpone your first withdrawal until 2018.
+But doing so means you'll have to take two distributions that year.
 Be sure to check whether that could push you into a higher tax bracket, cause more of your Social Security benefits to be taxed or subject you to the Medicare high-income surcharge a couple of years later.
+With tax reform coming, though, there’s a good chance delaying your first RMD could pay off handsomely if you’re in a lower tax bracket next year.

 Note: The RMD rules do not apply to original owners of Roth IRAs.
 Because the government doesn't get to tax Roth withdrawals, it doesn't care whether you ever withdraw your money (although your heirs must take withdrawals).

 You don't need a computer or a degree in accounting to figure out how much you must withdraw from your IRAs.
-First, find the 2015 year-end balance of every traditional IRA you own.
+For 2017 RMDs, first find the 2016 year-end balance of every traditional IRA you own.
 Second, add them together.
 Third, divide the total by a factor provided by the IRS that's based on your age and life expectancy.
-For most IRA owners who turn 70 1/2 in 2016, the divisor is 27.4.
-So, for example, if your IRAs held a total of $500,000 at the end of 2015, your RMD for 2016 is $18,248.
-(If you don't want to do the math, use our calculator.
+For most IRA owners, the divisor for the year they turn 70 ½ is 27.4.
+So, for example, if your IRAs held a total of $500,000 at the end of 2016, your RMD for 2017 is $18,248.
+(If you don't want to do the math, use our RMD calculator.
 IRA sponsors will be happy to help, too.)
-An IRA owner whose spouse is more than 10 years younger and the sole beneficiary of the account must use a different, larger factor.
-You'll find the right number in Table II of IRS Publication 590-B.
+An IRA owner whose spouse is more than 10 years younger and the sole beneficiary of the account uses a different, larger factor, which will lead to a lower required payout.
+You'll find the right number in Table II of IRS Publication 590-B. (Remember, you can always take more than the minimum.)

 Once you know how much you must withdraw from your IRAs, you can choose which accounts to tap.
 You can withdraw the total RMD from a single IRA or spread the withdrawal over several.